 2. How equipped is your home for your needs?

-A borrower can use reverse mortgage proceeds however they choose.
-Some borrowers use their proceeds to make home improvements or modifications so that the home is better suited for aging in place.
+Borrowers can use reverse mortgage proceeds however they choose.
+Some use their proceeds to make home improvements or modifications so that the home is better suited for aging in place.

 Some changes to consider may be: